DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 Then—a shift.
 The ground beneath them **rippled**—not water, not sand, but **language**, twisting into **glyphs neither had seen before**.

-Auren took another step.
+Kaelen took another step.
 His sword gleamed—its cracks glowing **like burning scripture**.

 The Unfired raised a hand. **It dripped clay**, but did not shake.
 The Kiln had discarded **both of them**.